ibm-cloud-docs/containers/cli-ks-plugin.md

 :    Optional: Prints the command output in JSON format.

 `--domain-provider PROVIDER`
 :    Optional.
 The external DNS provider type.
-Available options are `akamai`, `cis-ext`.
+Available options are `ns1`, `cis-ext`.
 If no provider is specified, a domain is created with the IBM-managed internal provider.
+The default DNS provider is `cis-ext`.
+For supported providers, see [Setting up a domain for your cluster](https://ibm.biz/containers-ingress-domains).

 `--secret-namespace NAMESPACE`
 :    Optional.
 The namespace that the TLS secret is created in.
 If no namespace is specified, the secret is created in the `default` namespace.